vulcanize/vulcanizedb/pkg/autogen/test_helpers/test/README.md

 ### Test

-This empty directory is for holding the output code generated, and then deleted, during the generator_tests
+This empty directory is for holding the temporary .so and .go files generated during the generator_tests